 About the program

-The nomination period for the 2020 IBM Masters Fellowship Award program is closed.
+The Nominations period for the 2021 IBM Masters Fellowship Award program are closed.

 Strong collaboration with faculty, students and universities is vital to IBM.
 The IBM Masters Fellowship Program advances this collaboration by recognizing and supporting exceptional Masters students who want to make their mark in promising and disruptive technologies, regardless of their field of study.
 Candidates may currently be enrolled in Masters programs in the sciences, arts, nursing, business, law among a few with focus areas in the following topics of particular interest: